i18next/i18next-gitbook/overview/for-enterprises.md

 * An incontext editor to edit on your own website
 * Progress reporting
 * Usage reporting
-* Plural convertion between languages
+* Plural conversion between languages
 * Support for versions
 * Gets your missing keys passed directly to the project
 * Hosts translation on its CDN and allows for automatic or manual publishing \(You still have the option to host translations yourself\)